-Chemical pollution through insufficiently treated solid waste and wastewater is an increasing problem in the Baikal Basin (Annex IV and V).
+Chemical (as well as organic) pollution through insufficiently treated solid waste and wastewater is an increasing problem in the Baikal Basin (Annex IV and V).
 This includes both industrial as well as municipal waste.
 Multiple factors were identified as causes of the inefficiency of wastewater treatment facilities in the basin: